ColumPaget/filewatch/README.md

   This is free software.
 It comes with no guarentees and I take no responsiblity if it makes your computer explode or opens a portal to the demon dimensions, or does anything.
 It is released under the Gnu Public Licence version 3.

-	Please note this is the initial release (v0.1) of filewatch.
-I'm using it, but it's not been extensively tested yet.

 ## USAGE